isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 - In order to roll back, we do need a current binary datadir that is compatible with the version we want to roll back to.
 - Replication has an order, a replica must be newer or equal in version to its source.
-  Otherwise it risks that things coming down the replication stream are too new, and cannot be recognized.
+  Otherwise, it risks that things coming down the replication stream are too new, and cannot be recognized.
 - So in order to have a valid binary datadir *and* have a valid replication hierarchy, we cannot behead a primary until we trust that we never want to roll back.

 Or, we do behead the chain and promote one of the new version intermediates to writeable true primary.